-I’m no expert on this sobriety thing, but here’s my alcohol free advice from 100 days sober.
+I’m no expert on this sobriety thing, but here’s my alcohol free advice from 100 days of sobriety (I’m now almost two years sober and stand by it).

 I can sometimes be embarrassed of these early days – yet talking to my lovely friend Sasha last week reminded me that this perspective I have is a blessing, and that documenting these early days could be helpful for me & maybe to some of you too …